 8. Treat Yourself

 A little indulgence will go a long way.
 Just don’t overdo it.
-If one of your goals was to lose weight you don’t want to blow it, but there’s not much a little chocolate wont fix.
-So, think dark chocolate—70 percent cocoa or more will help boost dopamine levels in your brain.
+If one of your goals was to lose weight, you don’t want to blow it, but there’s not much a little chocolate won’t fix.
+Think dark chocolate—70 percent or more of cocoa will help boost dopamine levels in your brain.

 9. Try Alterative Therapy

 There’s nothing like a good laugh to make you feel better.
 Find a ridiculously funny movie to watch, check out a local comedy club, or call a friend who always makes you laugh.
-Remember the famous saying, “Laugh and the world laugh’s with you…cry and you cry alone.”
-Better to laugh any day of the week!
+Remember the saying: “Laugh and the world laugh’s with you.
+Cry and you cry alone.”

-And remember, winter is just one season, spring and summer are just around the corner.
+And remember, spring and summer are just around the corner.

 Eco18 is a collective of creative-writing individuals from different backgrounds with a common goal—to live a healthier, more natural lifestyle.
 Their combined expertise, humor, and opinions explore green and sustainable in a practical, fun way. www.eco18.com